-The state enforces that donations to political parties are made public and provides for independent mon- itoring to that respect.
-Effective measures to prevent evasion are effectively in place and infringements subject to effective, proportionate and dissuasive sanctions. oring to that respect.
-Effective measures to prevent evasion are effectively in place and infringements The state enforces that donations to political parties are made public and provides for independent monitoring.
-Although infringements are subject to proportionate sanctions, some, although few, loopholes and options for circumvention still exist.
-7 The state provides that donations to political parties shall be published.
-Party financing is subject to some degree of independent monitoring but monitoring either proves regularly ineffective or proportion- ate sanctions in case of infringement do not follow.
-4 The rules for party and campaign financing do not effectively enforce the obligation to make the dona- tions public.
-Party and campaign financing is neither monitored independently nor, in case of infringe- ments, subject to proportionate sanctions.
+The state enforces that donations to political parties are made public and provides for independent monitoring to that respect.
+Effective measures to prevent evasion are effectively in place and infringements subject to effective, proportionate and dissuasive sanctions.
+The state enforces that donations to political parties are made public and provides for independent 8 🗆 monitoring.
+Although infringements are subject to proportionate sanctions, some, although few, loop- 7 holes and options for circumvention still exist.
+6 🗆 The state provides that donations to political parties shall be published.
+Party financing is subject to 5 🗆 some degree of independent monitoring but monitoring either proves regularly ineffective or proportion- 4 ate sanctions in case of infringement do not follow.
+3 The rules for party and campaign financing do not effectively enforce the obligation to make the dona- 2 🗆 tions public.
+Party and campaign financing is neither monitored independently nor, in case of infringements, subject to proportionate sanctions.
+1 🗆 ing measure.